Jeanmatozo/AI-LLM-security-lab/attacks/Indirect Prompt Injection/scenario_02_rag_document_poisoning.md

 - Apply **least privilege** design: even if an injection occurs, limit what the system can actually do.

 ---
+## 8. Business Impact

+This behavior could lead to:
+- Unauthorized disclosure of sensitive internal data
+- Regulatory exposure due to insufficient access controls
+- Audit gaps where enforcement cannot be proven
+---

+## 9. Control Mapping (Preview)
+OWASP LLM Top 10:
+- LLM01 — Prompt Injection
+- LLM06 — Sensitive Information Disclosure

+ISO/IEC 27001:
+- A.5.15 — Access control
+- A.8.2 — Privileged access rights
+- A.8.15 — Logging and monitoring
+---

+## Red Team Analysis

+From an adversarial perspective, this failure mode is attractive because it:
+- Requires no exploit or malware
+- Appears as legitimate system usage
+- Bypasses traditional detection and DLP controls

+---
-## 8. Conclusion
+## Conclusion

-This indirect prompt injection scenario demonstrates that **hidden malicious instructions in retrieved documents can override RAG system behavior**.
-Proper threat modeling, document sanitization, and untrusted input handling are essential to secure real-world RAG applications.
+This scenario demonstrates that **indirect prompt injection via retrieved documents can fully override RAG system behavior**.
+Without explicit trust boundary enforcement and document sanitization, RAG architectures remain vulnerable to content poisoning attacks that are difficult to detect and audit.